Propel RC is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The certificate requires operators to pass a written exam.
 Obtaining a remote pilot certificate is a relatively simple process, and it allows drone operators to legally fly their drones in most situations.

-To become a licensed drone commercial pilot in the U.S., you must pass the Federal Aviation Administration’s (FAA) Part 107 exam.
+To become a licensed commercial drone pilot in the U.S., you must pass the Federal Aviation Administration’s (FAA) Part 107 exam.

 You will have two hours to complete the exam, and you must answer 70% of the questions correctly to pass.
 The exam is not open-book, so it is important to study ahead of time.